HouzuoGuo/laitos/doc/[Daemon]-web-server.md

 </tr>
 </table>

-### Host home page (index page)
+### Host an index page using an HTML file

-To host a home page, place the following things under JSON key `HTTPHandlers` in configuration file:
+To host an index (home) page, place the following things under JSON key `HTTPHandlers` in configuration file:

-- String array `IndexEndpoints` - URL locations that will serve home page; in most cases it should be:
+- String array `IndexEndpoints` - URL locations that will serve home page; in most cases it should be `["/", "/index.html"]`.

-      ["/", "/index.html"]

 The prefix slash is mandatory.
 - Object `IndexEndpointConfig` that comes with the following mandatory attributes:
 <table>
 <tr>